 Restoration of Rights

-I wholeheartedly support the restoration of rights to those convicted of a felony and welcome them back into the civic life of our community.
-As I said at the time of Governor McAuliffe’s 2016 restoration initiative, I fully supported the goal but was concerned about the implementation and whether the action was even constitutional.
+Theo supports the restoration of voting rights and always has.
+She has worked for the last several years with Arm & Arm, an Arlington-based organization dedicated to helping our returning citizens integrate back into our communities.
+In response to McAuliffe’s executive order, Theo and a bipartisan group of Commonwealth’s Attorneys asked that our then-governor achieve the goal of restoring rights in a manner that followed the law.
 The en masse restoration put violent felons on a fast-track to having their gun rights restored which I found to be hugely problematic.
 In addition to this oversight, too many individuals whose rights were restored were still on probation, owed restitution to crime victims, and in some instances, were still incarcerated at the time their rights were restored.
-The Virginia Supreme Court agreed with my position and the governor took the appropriate steps to comply with the Court’s ruling.
+The Virginia Supreme Court agreed with Theo's position and the governor took the appropriate steps to comply with the Court’s ruling.

-With my leadership, we launched Arlington's first Drug Court.
-Now entering its 6th year, this sentencing alternative program empowers those addicted to these powerful drugs to get back on track and avoid incarceration while giving them the needed tools to stay clean and sober and become law-abiding citizens.
+Under Theo's leadership, Arlington's first Drug Court has entered its 6th year.
+Drug Court is a sentencing alternative program empowers those addicted to these powerful drugs to get back on track and avoid incarceration while giving them the needed tools to stay clean and sober and become law-abiding citizens.
 Participants appear weekly in court, undergo regular drug screening, and participate in a program of rigorous community supervision.
-Our graduates leave the program much better equipped to avoid substance abuse and go on to lead productive lives free from dependence and criminal behavior.
+Graduates leave the program much better equipped to avoid substance abuse and go on to lead productive lives free from dependence and criminal behavior.

 Sexual Assault Response Team Manual

-For the entirety of my service as the elected Commonwealth's Attorney, criminal defendants have benefitted from my office's "open file" discovery policy.
+For the entirety of Theo's service as the elected Commonwealth's Attorney, criminal defendants have benefitted from her office's "open file" discovery policy.
 Under the current Virginia Supreme Court rules, a criminal defendant is not entitled to review copies of police reports, detective supplements, or witness statements related to their case unless it contains what's known as "exculpatory evidence."
-I believe this limited form of criminal discovery is unfair to defendants.
-As a result, I adopted a far broader, "open file" policy.
-I have continued to advocate for expanded criminal discovery statewide and, along with the Virginia Association of Commonwealth's Attorneys, fully support the rule changes recently adopted by the Virginia Supreme Court that in many ways mirror what my office adopted years ago.
+This limited form of criminal discovery is unfair to defendants.
+As a result, Theo adopted a far broader, "open file" policy.
+Theo continues to advocate for expanded criminal discovery statewide.